davegutz/myStateOfCharge/SOC_Photon/README.md

 ## Implementation Notes

-  1. A PI observer is no more accurate than the open loop OCV-SOC curves.
+  1. An EKF is no more accurate than the open loop OCV-SOC curves.
   2. A Coulomb Counter implementation is very accurate but needs to calibrate every couple cycles.
 This should happen naturally as the battery charges fully each day.
   3. Blynk phone monitor implemented, as well as Particle Cloud, but found to be impractical because
     a.
 Seldom near wifi when camping.